kbrowngithub/liri-node-app/README.md

 ```

-# How to run the app:
+# How to run the app

 ```
 You'll need a Spotify API key.
 You can sign up here: